 Solid Waste Management is an activity in which public participation holds the key to success.
 Implementation of better solid waste management can be achieved only if there is active and effective community participation.
-Information, Education and Communication (IEC) activities play major role in achieving the success of the implementation of modern SWM.
-Awareness amongst the community and different stakeholders to meet the demands of the new system for a cleaner environment requires a detailed and thorough understanding at every stage.
+Information, Education and the new system for a cleaner environment requires a detailed and thorough understanding at every stage.
 Involvement of community is going to be the main thrust of the programme.
 Awareness and education campaigns should target municipal authorities, elected representatives, schools, non-governmental organizations (NGOs), media, trade associations, families and the public at large.